robric/wiki-contrail-controller/RBAC.md

 # Upgrading from previous releases

 multi_tenancy flag is deprecated in 3.1.
 It should be removed from config and replaced with aaa_mode parameter.

+# Contrail UI
+For Contrail UI to work with RBAC, set aaa_mode to no_auth in /etc/contrail/contrail-analytics-api.conf

+    aaa_mode = no-auth